2023 - Employment Lawyers Labour Lawyers attorneys in Johannesburg Labour Law specialists #employment law Happy New Year

-We are the best labour attorneys/labour lawyers in town.
-If anyone can win your case it is us!
+We are the best labour attorneys/labour lawyers.
+If anyone can win your case, it is us!
 Do not settle for less than the best!
-Goldberg Attorneys have an impeccable record having won most of their cases!!
-Presently we have 15 costs orders we need to cash in on!!!
+Goldberg Attorneys have an impeccable record, having won most of their cases!!
+Presently we have five costs orders which we are enforcing!!!

-We are very busy handling the thousands of cases that are referred to us on a monthly basis and as such should you not get through please pop us an email or call us on the alternative number 0113395102.
+We are swamped handling the thousands of cases that are referred to us every month, and as such, should you not get through on our normal number 0114030015, please pop us an email or call us on the alternative number 0113395102.
 We want your case!!

-Do you have an Arbitration Award in your favour - if so we can help you enforce it wherever you are be it Mphumalanga, North West or KZN or even the Cape - we work out of the Johannesburg, Cape Town, Port Elizabeth and Durban Labour Courts.
+Do you have an Arbitration Award in your favour - if so, we can help you enforce it wherever you are - be it Mpumalanga, North West or KZN or even the Cape - we work out of Johannesburg, Cape Town, Port Elizabeth, and Durban Labour Courts.

 We do CORRESPONDENT work at less 1/3 - call Andrew on 0113395102.

 We do filing of cases at the Constitutional Court - Remember, you need 25 copies!